Ivorforce/NumDot/docs/how-to-install/alternatives.rst

 `xtensor <https://github.com/xtensor-stack/xtensor>`_ is a numpy-like library made for C++ developers.

 NumDot uses xtensor under the hood.
-If you want to use xtensor, consider forking or extending NumDot instead.
+If you want to use xtensor, consider forking or extending NumDot instead, using a :ref:`manual build<doc_how_to_install_manual_build>`.

 **Pro**